y-young/nazurin/README.md

 ### ADMIN_ID

-Telegram user ID(_not_ username) of the admin, Pixiv bookmark and collection update features are restricted to admin user.
+Telegram user ID(_not_ username) of the admin, bot functions are restricted to admin user.

 > Tips:
 >